Are you or a loved one struggling with drug addiction?

-Do you want to live a life free from drugs like cocaine and cannabis?
+Do you want to live free from drugs like cocaine and cannabis?

-We can help you achieve a very possible recovery.
+We can help you achieve a possible recovery.

-As people who have struggled with drug dependencies ourselves, we know the exact process and can relate to the same issues you might be experiencing.
+As people who have struggled with drug dependencies, we know the exact process and can relate to the same issues you might be experiencing.

 On top of this, we are powered by one of the UK’s biggest and most renowned hospitals.

 This means even if we cannot help you, we can connect you to the medical professionals who can.

 We’ve helped thousands of people live a life free from drug addiction – join them.

 28-day stay | 1-week detox | Dual diagnosis | Sober transportation